eltonpan/bayes-warmup/README.md

 ## 2) Approach and main findings

+<p align="center">
+<img src="/figures/stratified.png" width="350"/>
+</p>

 ### A) Stratified sampling is more efficient than random
 We show that stratified sampling as a more efficient way to sample a warmup dataset.
-First, a k-means clustering algorithm determines the centroids (green), resulting in clusters shown below.
+First, a k-means clustering algorithm determines the centroids (green), resulting in clusters shown above.
 Stratified sampling (i.e. sampling same number of datapoints per cluster) is then performed.

-<p align="center">
-<img src="/figures/stratified.png" width="350"/>
-</p>

 <p align="center">
   <img src="/figures/bo_poster.png" width="700"/>